rh-mobb/documentation/content/docs/aro/blob-storage-csi/index.md

 # Test

-The first step for the test is creation of the storage account and the blob container.
+The first step for the test is the creation of the storage account and the blob container.

 ```bash
 APP_NAME=Myapp